 Strongly Recommended (Michigan Safe Schools Roadmap, pg.
-32) School's explanation if not able to meet: Ensure that every student: · Has access to standards-aligned, grade level instruction, including strategies to accelerate student learning; · Is assessed to determine student readiness to engage in grade-level content; · Is offered scaffolds and supports to meet their diverse academic and social emotional needs.
+32) School's explanation if not able to meet: Ensure that every student:

+Has access to standards-aligned, grade level instruction, including strategies to accelerate student learning; Is assessed to determine student readiness to engage in grade-level content; Is offered scaffolds and supports to meet their diverse academic and social emotional needs.
 Conduct checkpoints with school leaders around curriculum pacing and ongoing monitoring of student progress, specifically honing in on the growth of students who need acceleration.
 Review student data to identify overall trends and gaps in student learning to design systemic supports and interventions.
 Conduct a review of each students' IEP in partnership with teachers and parents to reflect each student's evolving needs based on time away from associated services including OT, PT, and Speech while school buildings were closed.
 Procure any additional standards-aligned tools or materials to support differentiation, intervention, and remote learning, based on students' needs.
 Set expectations for schools and teachers to integrate high quality digital tools and resources that are appropriate and sustainable at each grade level, to increase teachers' and students' familiarity with online learning in case of a return to remote instruction.
 Determine and activate structures outside of the regular school day, such as summer learning options, extended day, and after- school programming, to potentially be leveraged to support students in need of additional support.
 Support schools to communicate regularly with families in their home language about their child's progress and the targeted plans for students in need of additional support.

-If hybrid, activate plans to monitor and assess the following:

-- · Connectivity and Access: - Ensure that all students and families have adequate connectivity and the devices necessary to successfully engage in and complete schoolwork. - Attendance: - Develop systems to monitor and track students' online attendance on a daily basis. - · Student Work: - Teachers will assess the quality of student work and provide feedback to students and families. - Students will self-assess the quality of work, reflect on teacher feedback, and learning progress.
+If hybrid, activate plans to monitor and assess the following: Connectivity and Access: Ensure that all students and families have adequate connectivity and the devices necessary to successfully engage in and complete schoolwork.
+Not all students/families have necessary devices or Internet connection to facilitate remote learning/distance learning.
+Financial constraints limit the ability of school to ensure remote connectivity and access. · Attendance: • Develop systems to monitor and track students' online attendance on a daily basis. • Student Work: • Teachers will assess the quality of student work and provide feedback to students and families. • Students will self-assess the quality of work, reflect on teacher feedback, and learning progress.